Skip to main content

 • Get a Healthcare Card: This may also differ by state.
 Search “Healthcare card [state]”.

 • Money education: Learn how to manage your finances effectively.
-If you’re 18 or older, you may be able to join our Saver Plus program.
+If you’re 18 or older, you may be able to join the Saver Plus program.
 It can help you build money skills and develop life-long savings habits.
 You can also receive up to $500 for education related costs.

 Preparing for life after school involves many steps, but with the right resources and support, you can navigate this transition smoothly.
-If you have any questions, talk to a teacher, career advisor or your Family Partnership Coordinator.
+If you have any questions, talk to a teacher, career advisor or your Smith Family Partnership Coordinator.

 End of article